Nikon N65 Camera Review - Your Next Nikon Camera? (Nikon F65)

 - AF Zoom Nikkor 70-210mm f/4

-There is a built in pop up flash.
+The N65 has a pop-up built in flash.
 The flash is opened by pressing a small button with a flash icon.
-It is located in front of the timer button.
+The button is located in front of the timer button.

 It is possible to do multiple exposures.
 The option is selected by holding the bracket button and turning the command dial.